NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 load("the_module_file.txt", module("A module", a, q))
 ```

-Formally, a `module` declaration internally creates a `module_template`.
-It is then instantiated when it is loaded using a `load` declaration, and you can instantiate a `module` several times with different load arguments.
+Internally, a `module` declaration creates a `module_template`.
+This template is then instantiated when it is loaded using a `load` declaration, and you can instantiate a `module` several times with different load arguments.

-An inlined module declaration is immediately loaded (instantiated), and can only have one instance.
+An inlined module declaration is automatically loaded (instantiated), and can only have one instance.

 If a module has a `preamble` as a load argument, the declaration scope of the passed preamble is loaded into the module scope.